neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 machines collect experimental data (e.g. separate machines for acquiring behaviour and electrophysiology).

-The data from these separate machines is then combined in a central storage machine - this may be a particular computer in the lab or  high-performance computing (HPC) system.
+The data from these separate machines are then combined in a central storage machine - this may be a particular computer in the lab or  high-performance computing (HPC) system.